daniellmb/console.style/README.md

 ## There is a better way!

-With `console.style` each individual CSS rule is first applied, then automatically reset for you.
+With `console.style` first the CSS rules are applied, then all are automatically reset for you.

 ###[Check out some live examples](http://daniellmb.github.io/console.style/demo/index.html)